Launchpad – Artists

 creative work aims to directly disrupt categorisation, shifting perceptions of disability towards positive identity, unleashing the power of care as practise.
 Steve is a neurodivergent, multidisciplinary artist working with live and recorded soundscape, music and voice, to find multi-layered stories with and through the community around him.

-The Quest for the Bronze Cloak will see Humetheus in jeopardy, encountering mayhem and myth.
-Questions on which way to turn, or who’s story is being told, seem contradictory.
+Humetheus and the Quest for the Bronze Cloak will see Humetheus in jeopardy, encountering mayhem and myth.
+Questions on which way to turn or who’s story is being told seem contradictory.
 As we journey towards the dead end of Paignton Pier, an almost too remarkable tale of heroes and monsters unfolds; will our hero’s insatiable desire to prove his worth divert him from his true destiny?
 The end is in sight, but never in touching distance.
 What if we get stuck in a loop of trying, and never find a way home?
 Have we been here before?
 Intertwining classical myth with raw and knotty reality, this emotive semi-autobiographical journey take us to the seaside long after the holidays have ended.

 A close-up photograph of Peyvand and Matthew at a Wes Anderson film exhibition.
 Peyvand on the left